UW Quantum Materials Workshop

 - Tim Hsieh, who presented on Topological materials to topological dreams

-More information regarding the speakers and the event can be found here.
+More information regarding the speakers and the event can be found in the QM Workshop brochure.

 The workshop was well attended and provided the opportunity to exchange new ideas and explore new possibilities of research.
 We thank Michel Gingras and David Hawthorn for organizing this workshop and all the speakers for sharing their expertise and knowledge.